LenisLin/TiRank/README.md

 ## a) Overview

 **TiRank** integrates bulk RNA‐seq with single-cell or spatial transcriptomics to identify phenotype-associated regions or cell clusters.
-It supports Cox survival analysis, classification, and regression, and ships with Python scripts and a web GUI.
+It supports Cox survival analysis, classification, and regression, and ships with standalone Python scripts, a standardized Snakemake workflow, and a user-friendly web GUI.

 ![TiRank Workflow](./docs/source/_static/Fig1.png)